Azure/azure-powershell/documentation/RFC/Model Flattening and Inline Creation .md

 ## Motivation

 More consistency across Azure PowerShell commands is well known user feedback.
 While both flattening and Inline Creation improvements address the consistency concerns, let's focus more on the specific changes.
-Creating complex types prior to calling creation commands, whether that be by creating your own hashtable or calling a cmdlet to create an in memory complex object is a setup step that will no longer be necessary.
-We have done this by flattening complex types into simple type parameters.
-Users will be able to directly call a new or update command in a single call now.
-To demonstrate these changes we will look at the generic resource creation command `New-AzResource` for flattened parameters and a Networking scenario that no longer needs pre created in-memory configs.
+Creating complex types prior to calling creation commands, whether that is by creating your own hashtable or calling a cmdlet to create an in memory complex object is a setup step that will no longer be necessary.
+We have made this possible by flattening complex types into simple type parameters.
+Using the Az 4.0 preview, you will be able to create or modify a resource using a single cmdlet execution.
+To demonstrate these changes, we will look at the generic resource creation command `New-AzResource` for flattened parameters and a Networking scenario that no longer needs pre created in-memory configurations.

 ## User Experience